 Mastery of a course is determined by the successful completion of written work and two examinations: a mid-term and a final.
 Students should complete all assignments for the fourth class session before attempting to take the mid-term examination.
 The final examination should not be taken until all projects and assignments for the course have been submitted.
-To assure the integrity of the courses, mid-term and final examinations must be taken in the presence of a proctor who has been approved by City Vision College.
-The proctor must possess, at minimum, a bachelor’s degree and cannot be a relative of the student or another City Vision College student.
+To assure the integrity of the courses, mid-term and final examinations must be taken in the presence of a proctor who has been approved by City Vision University.
+The proctor must possess, at minimum, a bachelor’s degree and cannot be a relative of the student or another City Vision student.
 Some examples might include a college or university administrator or faculty member, a school superintendent or principal, a school or public librarian, ministry director, or a pastor.

 The line below constitutes your electronic signature, and certifies that all information on the form is accurate.

 Please enter the characters you see in this picture:

 Christian Master's in Science, Technology, Society, and MinistryEncyclopedia of Christian Technology and MinistryCity Vision University Undergraduate HomepageTechMission.orgVolunteer in Technology in MissionsTechnology and Ministry Internship Fellowship